 - It is a piece of music for dance – just like the Cage set work and I guess you could link it to Debussy and the Habanera influence

-- It is Avant Garde with a number of arresting features
+- You could describe it as some what Avant Garde with a number of arresting features

-- It is a piece that sought to take musicians and listeners in a new direction.
+- The piece takes musicians and listeners in a new direction.

 The thing about this piece is that it is massive, huge, enormous!
 It is a mountain of a piece and students need to approach it in the right way.
 It works quite well to break it down into each element and then consider how Stravinsky takes that element in a new direction.